We couldn’t do it without you

 Australian Children’s Music Foundation

-Since 2012, Australian Children’s Music Foundation has provided $120,648 of funding towards a Music Therapist position at Sydney Children’s Hospital in Randwick.
-Music Therapy gives children positive experiences, self-education and can help provide distraction and promote development of coping strategies.
+Since 2012, the Australian Children’s Music Foundation has generously provided $150,810 of funding towards an essential Music Therapist position at Sydney Children’s Hospital, Randwick.
+Music Therapy is very beneficial, offering children positive patient experiences and self-education while also providing a healthy distraction and promoting the development of constructive coping strategies.

-The Music Therapist provides a comprehensive service to children, young people and families of the hospital.
-The role helps to minimise the stress and anxiety for children and their families caused by illness and hospitalisation.
-The Australian Children’s Music Foundation makes a valuable contribution to this important role through their annual contribution of $20,108.
+The Music Therapist role provides a comprehensive service to children, young people and families of the hospital.
+This role helps to minimise the stress and anxiety for children and their families caused by illness and hospitalisation.
+The Australian Children’s Music Foundation makes a valuable contribution to this important role through an annual donation and have also provided further support by gifting Ukulele’s for an exciting new arts and music pilot project for patients.

 Kids with Cancer Foundation

-Kids with Cancer Foundation was established in 1997 to provide funding for childhood cancer sufferers, their families and institutions that assist children with cancer.
-They have donated more than $8M worth of funding for KCC.
-In September 2009, Kids with Cancer Foundation, as the largest ever donor to the Children's Cancer Centre and Blood Disorders Unit was among the first benefactors to be inaugurated into the Sydney Children's Hospitals Foundation’s "Hall of Champions."
+Kids with cancer Foundation was established in 1997 to provide funding for childhood cancer sufferers, their families and institutions that assist children with cancer.
+They have donated more than $8.6 million to the Kids Cancer Centre at Sydney Children’s Hospital, Randwick supporting key roles and innovative research.
+In September 2009, Kids with Cancer Foundation was among the first benefactors to be inaugurated into the Sydney Children’s Hospitals Foundation “Hall of Champions”.

 The Wolper Jewish Health Foundation was established in 2014 with the aim of funding health and wellbeing initiatives that will deliver clear benefits to the Jewish and general community.
 The Foundation supports initiatives, programs, projects, services, equipment, capital purchases or any assistance that will create positive health and wellbeing outcomes for the benefit of the community.